TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/12 - 2 Kings/2 Kings 9/2 Kings 9.10.md

 ---

-And the dogs shall eat Jezebel in the portion of Jezreel, and there shall be none to bury her.
-And he opened the door, and fled.
+The dogs will eat Jezebel on the plot of ground of Jezreel, and there shall be none to bury her.'"
+He opened the door, and fled.